Capital One Virtual Credit Card Numbers Allow for Safer Online Shopping

 You may accidentally enter your card number on a less reputable site, or the online retailer might be hacked down the road, revealing your payment information to the hacker.

-Eno is an intelligent virtual assistant that Capital One has created to help its customers make the most of their credit cards.
+Capital One Eno is an intelligent virtual assistant that was created to help customers make the most of their credit cards.

 You can sign up for Eno through Capital One’s website.
 Once you’ve signed up, Eno will send you a welcome text message.
 From there, all you have to do is text questions or actions to Eno.